 Before I type anything else I want to state what I consider a healthy lifestyle for a believer.
 Christian believers are called to be made more like Christ (Ephesians 5:1-2) by the Holy Spirit who convicts and guides us to live according to the Bible (John 16:8).
 The Bible tells us to live in community where we are held accountable by others, as we grow in our knowledge and understanding of God.
 (Colossians 3:12-17) As a believer we must start growing in community and we must start this process of growth knowing, “The fear of the Lord is the beginning of knowledge.”
 (Proverbs 1:7a).
 With these ideas stated as fundamentals in the life of a believer, we can explore a healthy roadmap of the concept of Jesus & Therapy.

 I also learned that God is sovereign over all things and that he always accomplishes his will.
 (Proverbs 19:21).
 He saves his people no matter what and it is our privilege to be part of the process, which means that publicly grieving can not stop his plan to save a soul.
 Furthermore, as believers we are called to trust God in our sufferings and to display our hope as others see us suffer.
+We will often fall and struggle but we must glorify God in these times and trust in him.
+Letting our suffering remind us of the one who suffered for us on the Cross!
 (1 Peter 3:15, 1 Peter 4:12-16, 1 Peter 5:7-11) Our Savior suffered to free us from our hopeless depravity as shared in Romans 5: 1-5.

 1 Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 2 Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
 3 Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance, 4 and endurance produces character, and character produces hope, 5 and hope does not put us to shame, because God's love has been poured into our hearts through the Holy Spirit who has been given to us.

 What does this mean?
-It means that it is not only okay to lament, but that lamenting, and grieving can glorify God and display the Gospel.
+It means that it is not only okay to lament our suffering, but that lamenting, and grieving can glorify God and display the Gospel.
 We can rest in God’s promise, “and we know that for those who love God all things work together for good, for those who are called according to his purpose.”
 (Romans 8:28).
 His definition of what is Good is perfect and ours is not.
 We can rest knowing that whatever he puts us through is for our betterment and that he will never abandon nor leave us.
+We can honestly lament, and confess our sins and struggles trusting in God.

 If a Christian refuses to show people that they are broken than they refuse the very Gospel itself.
 (1 John 1:8-10).
+We do not “speak negativity over ourselves” when we confess our brokenness, and our confessions can not change reality.
+Only God creates and controls nature with words.
 We must be honest about our brokenness and we must not fear those who tell us we should hide it.
-David did not hide his pain when he wrote many Psalms and Jesus did not hide his suffering as he died without on the cross to save us.
+David did not hide his pain when he wrote many Psalms and Jesus did not hide his suffering as he died in agony on the Cross to save us.
 We have to remember that Jesus and David lamented their pain within the context of them trusting God.
 (Psalm 120 & Psalm 121)

 As stated above I learned a lot of this in college.
 I would like to thank a few people and organizations.
 I would like to thank two campus ministries, Cru and Ratio Christi, both matured me in my faith and provided me with a great community.
 When I got to college, I attended The Bridge Church for roughly 3 years and it was instrumental in teaching me many of these things while also providing me an amazing community.
 Though that church has imperfect people (like myself), I was able to go there and share my burdens and receive love from my weekly church community Group.
 I also started getting discipled by one of the Cru staff leader Julian Carter who was very supportive of me when I told him I wanted to try going to therapy.
 I would also like to shout out Rachel Kantor who personally walked me to the on-campus therapist because I was afraid to go by myself.

 In my Junior year of college, a lot was going well, and I was growing a lot in my faith.
+I had a lot of biblical community and seemed to be in the right place in my life.
 However, at this point, I started falling into intense mental health issues.
-I started going through regular anxiety fits, losing focus in classes, and dreading trying to go to sleep.
+I started going through regular anxiety fits, losing focus in classes, and dreading trying to go to sleep at night where I tossed and turned in fits of anxiousness.
 I was doing so much right, but I still needed help, which is why I started going to therapy.
 Seeing a therapist, a phenomenal blessing to my wellbeing.

 Closing Opinions about Jesus and Therapy: